-Welcome to my website; I understand that it may seem like a big step to look for a counsellor, especially if it is your first time.
-It is important that you find someone that you can trust and feel comfortable with, and I hope you find my website reassuring, as well as informative.
+Welcome to my website.
+Making the decision to have counselling is a big step and finding a counsellor can feel overwhelming, especially if you are new to counselling.
+It is important to find the right fit for you you; someone you can trust and feel comfortable with, and I hope you find my website reassuring, as well as informative.

 I am an experienced and fully qualified BACP Accredited Counsellor, able to work with you on a wide range of issues and help you to process difficult feelings and emotions, in any area of your life.
 I often feel very moved and privileged when people share with me how helpful and empowering counselling has been for them.

 I have experience in counselling adults and young people with a wide range of issues, including:

 To view my qualifications and experience, please visit the Qualifications page.

 I provide safe, confidential counselling and psychotherapy in Dorking, Surrey, where I can work with you at your own pace.
 My aim is to help each of my clients to feel secure and confident enough to explore confidentially, any problems or difficulties they may be experiencing, no matter how big or how small.
 Alongside my private counselling and psychotherapy practice in Dorking, I have worked in various settings, including The Youth Counselling Service (YCS); CATALYST, a drug and alcohol addictions service, and Woking Sixth Form College.
 I am currently a volunteer for East Surrey Domestic Abuse Service and am trained to deliver The Freedom Programme aimed at helping those experiencing and surviving domestic abuse.
 To find out more about how counselling can help, please click here to visit the About Counselling page.